TerenceChew/Data-Analytics/Google/Case Study 1/Cylistic _Bike.md

 4. How to influence riders to ride daily?

 <h3> 6.3: Recommendations </h3>

+Considering the tasks stated, the strategies that could be implemented are:

 1. Provide additional benefits and lower rates for riders, primarily members, who ride on weekdays
 2. Lower rates in Q1 and Q4